 Saturday, August 15, 2009

 It's amazing how quickly a little comparing can jolt the joy right out of you.
-You've always been perfectly happy with your bathtub, until you visit a home with a large sunken bathtub and suddenly you realize you've been bathing in a bucket for all these years.
-You're perfectly happy with your size until you start hanging out with people that you can make six of and then suddenly all you can think about it is how you got to be that big and eventually just find new, bigger friends (just kidding).
-You think you've got a decent amount of hair, until you start comparing the size of your ponytail to others and realize that you're actually practically bald.
+You've always been perfectly happy with your bathtub, until you visit a home with a large sunken bathtub and suddenly you realize you've been bathing in a bucket.
+You think you've got a decent amount of hair, until you start comparing the size of your ponytail to others and realize you're actually practically bald.

 I'm being facetious, but you see where I'm going with this...comparing what God has given us to what He's given to someone else is never good.
 Even when we perceive our life as being the superior one, it's destructive because insidious pride seeps in.
-We start believing we somehow actually deserve a "better" life than someone else.
-Talk about experiencing "pride coming before the fall".
-Ouch.
+We start believing we somehow deserve a "better" life than someone else.

 2 comments: